PS5 transforms into a PC with Linux thanks to an exploit

 How the exploit works on PS5 Phat 🛠️

-The method only works on specific PS5 Phat models with firmwares 3.xx or 4.xx.
+The method only works on PS5 Phat models with specific 3.xx or 4.xx firmwares.
 It requires an external exploit and a fake DNS server to inject the loader.
-Once Linux is installed from a 64 GB USB drive, the system takes advantage of all eight cores at 3.5 GHz and the GPU at 2.23 GHz.
-HDMI output reaches 4K at 60 Hz and USB ports are functional.
-It is not a process for beginners: it requires advanced technical knowledge and access to specific hardware.
+Once Linux is installed from a 64 GB USB drive, the system utilizes all eight cores at 3.5 GHz and the GPU at 2.23 GHz.
+HDMI output reaches 4K at 60 Hz and the USB ports are functional.
+This is not a process for beginners: it requires advanced technical knowledge and access to specific hardware.

 Steam runs on your PS5, but don't tell Sony 🎮